Samwise74/Writeups/2020-SANSJROTCctf-misc/web/medium/README.md

 We've come across a website for typewriter lovers at https://jrotc-wm01.allyourbases.co - but it seems to do something more than display these mechanical marvels, can you figure out what's hidden?
 #### Solution
 View source.
 At the bottom there's js with a variable that has a bunch of decimal values.
 Convert to ascii to get the flag.

+You can also solve it by doing what the title of the website says.
+Literally type "life" on your keyboard.
 #### Flag
 `Typing_Breaks_Things`
 ## Web Medium 2